Chiranjeevk52/SQL-Project/README.md

 ## OBJECTIVE

-This project has been  made using SQL.
-It helps the owner of  Digital Music Store understand their customers better.
+The main objective of this project is to help the owner of  Digital Music Store understand their customers better by giving answer to their questions
 ## Problem Set

 1. Who is the senior most employee based on job title?